 |

-Investment activity in Sliven is extremely slack and the district ranks last in the whole country in this category.
-The number of non-financial enterprises in the district for 2021 is 39 per 1,000 people and remains relatively low, compared to the national average of 60 per 1,000 people.
-Domestic and foreign investment also remains low.
-FTA acquisition expenditure amounts to 1,200 BGN/person, versus the average of 3,100 BGN/person nationally.
-FDI stock in the district is 726 EUR/person, which marks a decrease from the year before and an increase of almost five times against the national average.
-Production in the district is worth 14,200 BGN/person, compared to the national average of 31,200 BGN/person.
+Investment activity in Sliven is extremely slack and the district’s ranking in this category is the second worst in the whole country, only above Vidin.
+The number of non-financial enterprises in the district for 2022 is 55 per 1,000 population and remains relatively low, compared to the national average of 70 per 1,000 population.
+Domestic and foreign investment flows also remain small, though they have registered some increase.
+TFA acquisition expenditure has gone up to 2,300 BGN/person, versus the average of 4,300 BGN/person nationally.
+FDI in the district amounts to 783 EUR/person, remaining significantly below that in the country, where the average is 4,544 EUR/person.
+Production in the district is worth 94,400 BGN per employed person, compared to the national average of 122,400 BGN.
 Sliven is also the district with the lowest utilization rate of European funds.
-By 30 June 2023, payments made in the district to beneficiaries under EU operational programs amounted to 1,598 BGN/person.
-Within the district, the highest amounts were utilized by the municipality of the city of Sliven, though even those payments were far below the national average.
+By 30 June 2024, payments made in the district to beneficiaries under EU operational programs amounted to 1,893 BGN/person, against 3,175 BGN/person countrywide.
+Within the district, the highest amounts were utilized by Sliven city municipality, though even those payments were far below the national average.

 Number of non-financial companies per 1,000 people (2022) |